Harry-Chen/thu-learn-lib/README.md

 ## Changelog

+* v1.2.2
+  * Fix a function signature to keep compatibility

 * v1.2.1
   * Support TA version of many APIs (see above for usage)
   * Fix some wrong URLs in fetched data